 Patience Patience Patience

 What do I mean by a teaching mindset?
 For me personally, patience is the most challenging aspect.
 I’m considered impatient even among-st us fast-moving impatient interrupter Israelis.
 I frequently get where a student is going with a question way before they even finish asking it.
 I have to be mindful of that and patiently wait for the end of the question/statement before I attempt to answer.
 Since starting to force myself to wait I found that something like 90% of the time I guessed correctly about where the student was going with his question.
 Not a bad statistic but worth it to wait even for that 10% where I learned more by being patient.

 More importantly, people from many cultures struggle with these interruptions.
 Since starting to force me to wait I also noticed other phenomena.
 Some people actually EXPECT to be interrupted at some point and if you just patiently listen they sort of keep going on and on reiterating their point as if waiting for you to get it and start answering rather than finishing and risking a white space…

 Smile Smile Smile

 In many cases when delivering a class you’re teaching people you haven’t met before.
 They don’t know all your shticks.
 They don’t always know when you’re joking or serious.
-Give them some other cues !
-My personal approach at trying to be funny is very dry.
+Give them some other cues!
+My personal approach to trying to be funny is very dry.
 I got the feedback that I’m hard to read.
 So when going into a teaching mindset I try to add some cues like smiling when I’m trying to make a comment aimed at being funny.

 What are YOU doing to get into a teaching mindset?